What is an Undermount Sink?

 The process of installing and maintaining your new sink can differ notably depending on which style you opt for.

 Overmount sinks are known for their simplicity of installation, sitting directly in a benchtop cutout.
+You need only to measure the cutout to the dimensions of your sink within its lip, and then situate the lip on top of the cutout, caulking the lip’s underside to properly seal its position and prevent water damage.
 This simplicity extends to their maintenance, with accessible edges making cleaning them an exceptionally straightforward process.

-Conversely, undermount sinks can require precise installation beneath the benchtop, often necessitating the need for professional assistance.
+Conversely, undermount sinks can require precise installation beneath the benchtop; the exact nature of the sink’s fit can often mean that dimensions need to be frame-tight.
+Not to mention the lack of a protruding lip to support the sink’s position in the cutout necessitates the need for mounting clips or supporting brackets to hold the sink in place from below, a difficult process that could call for professional assistance.
 However, their streamlined integration with the benchtop offers an uncomplicated surface for wiping down, making day to day upkeep a breeze.

 Durability and Longevity

-Overmount sinks, with their visible edges, provide robust support and are less prone to accidental chipping of the benchtop.
+Overmount sinks, with their visible edges, provide robust support and are less prone to accidental chipping of the benchtop by using its lip to provide a hard edge barrier.
 They stand up well to daily wear and tear.

-Undermount sinks, while requiring sturdier benchtop materials like stone, minimises the risk of water build up along the edges.
+Undermount sinks, while requiring sturdier benchtop materials like stone for those who are more concerned about damage from the day to day meal prep, washing or other miscellaneous task that takes place around the sink, minimises the risk of water build up along the edges.

 Functionality and Usability

-Selecting the dream sink for your kitchen isn’t just about aesthetics; it’s form and function are also paramount.
-The needs of your kitchen are unique to you, whether you’re a passionate cook or a time pressed parent, the right sink can make a world of difference in your daily kitchen routine.
+Beyond the look and style of the sink itself, though, whether it causes you grief in being able to get what you need done is another conversation entirely..
+The needs of your kitchen are unique to you, whether you’re a passionate cook or a time pressed parent, and the right sink can make a world of difference in your daily kitchen routine.
 Our range accommodates diverse lifestyles, ensuring both practicality and elegance in your kitchen space.

 Space Utilisation and Kitchen Layout

 The kitchen layout significantly influences sink selection.
-An overmount sink, known also as a top-mount, is superb for kitchens where counter space is at a premium.
-Its design allows for more surface area, ideal for compact areas.
-On the other hand, undermount sinks are seamlessly integrated into the benchtop, with the end result being a bench that is far easier to clean.
+An overmount sink, known also as a top-mount, can be great for kitchens where counter space is a little more precious.
+Its design allows for more surface area, which ideal for compact areas that need to take versatility and high utility into consideration.
+On the other hand, undermount sinks are borderlessly integrated into the benchtop itself, with the end result being a bench that is far easier to clean.

 If your home has a large kitchen and there is a little more real estate on the kitchen bench, undermount sinks are a very compelling choice.
 When picking your dream sink, it’s important to keep your kitchen’s strengths and weaknesses front of mind.